The Long, Messy Road To Publishing My Novel

 Writers love to brag about the number of “drafts” they did.
 But I never really know what people mean when they talk about “drafts.”
 Any set of small edits?
 Only major, book-changing ones?
 I think we all define it differently.
 I can say I certainly read through it and made complete (sometimes small, sometimes large) edits front to back over a dozen times before the book was sold to Orbit.
 Some of these edits were pretty major.
 I wrote several different opening chapters, each completely different.
 At one point I cut 1/3rd of the novel to tighten up the pacing on the suggestion of an interested editor… who ended up never responding to the revision.

 My revising and polishing process was also a bit chaotic.
 I spent some time retyping the novel in a blank document, a very interesting process that forces you to pay more attention to your sentences.
 This is a method I learned from Alexander Chee.
 If you’re like me, you might realize a sentence is weak when staring at your Word doc but keep skipping past it.
-If you force yourself to retype it, your fingers tell your brain “damn okay let’s actual fix this now I don’t want to retype this dreck.”
+If you force yourself to retype it, your fingers tell your brain “damn okay let’s actually fix this now I don’t want to retype this dreck.”
 As useful as this process is, it’s… very slow.
 So I only did it for a few chapters.
 Mostly the opening ones.

 I did however read the entire book out loud a few times.
 A process I always recommend, and which also helps you catch clunky sentences.
 It was especially helpful for honing the hardboiled-ish voice I wanted.